 You can withdraw money from Malaysian ATMs.
-Unlike Thailand, there is no local charge for doing this or, at most, the transaction is subject to a modest fee.
+Unlike Thailand, there is no local charge for doing this.
+At most, the transaction is subject to a modest fee.

 Although credit cards are accepted in more upscale restaurants and hotels, don’t rely on them as your sole source of payment.

 Tipping is not expected in Malaysia.
 However, this may be expected at more upscale establishments and service charges may be levied on bills at luxury hotels and smart restaurants.

 What to Eat in Malaysia

 Welcome to foodie heaven!
 See how many different dishes you can try during your two weeks in Malaysia.